-Mohican Winterfest in Loudonville, Ohio: Come and enjoy ice carving competitions featuring Award winning Ice Carvers.
+Mohican Winterfest is a winter festival in Loudonville, Ohio: Come and enjoy ice sculpture and carving competitions featuring award winning ice carvers.
 Ice carvings are displayed throughout downtown with most of the events in Central Park.
 Visitors will enjoy speed carving, demonstrations and Fire Poi (Spinning) (Fire and Ice).
 There will also be a figure skating exhibition, carriage rides, a train expo, social media scavenger hunt and more.
 Winter hikes are followed with a delicious bowl of soup to warm up afterward.

 The Mid-America Boat Show at the Cleveland I-X Center is one of the largest indoor boat shows in the country.
 The event will feature the best prices in years on powerboats, sailboats, fishing boats, personal watercraft, trailers, and accessories.
 It will be the best place to shop from more than 50 exhibitors from across the state and would be a perfect winter rendezvous point for all your boating buddies!